Welcome to the Joint Water Commission

 The JWC Water Treatment Plant is the largest conventional treatment plant in Oregon and produces drinking water of exceptionally high-quality.
 The drinking water continues to meet and exceed all minimum compliance standards set by the Environmental Protection Agency’s (EPA) Safe Drinking Water Act.

 The Water Treatment Plant was built in 1976 by Hillsboro and Forest Grove.
-The original plant could treat up to 21.3 Million Gallons per Day (MGD).
+The original plant could treat up to 21.3 million gallons per day (MGD).
 It has been expanded through the years to accommodate the addition of Beaverton and TVWD, as well as population growth.
-The Water Treatment Plant is now capable of treating up to 85 MGD.
+The plant is now capable of treating up to 85 MGD.